Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Additive Predicates

-That is, the component of our state where the control bit is $\ket{0}$ lives in $\mathfrak{H}_0$ where \texttt{control-}$U$ is trivial, but the component of the state where the control bit is $\ket{1}$ lives in $\mathfrak{H}_1$ where \texttt{control-}$U$ act as $U$.
-We use this semantics to assert typing judgments involving controlled operations in the following lemma.
+The component of our state where the control bit is $\ket{0}$ lives in $\mathfrak{H}_0$ where \texttt{control-}$U$ is trivial, but the component of the state where the control bit is $\ket{1}$ lives in $\mathfrak{H}_1$ where \texttt{control-}$U$ act as $U$.
+We use this representation to assert the judgments involving controlled operations in the following lemma.